CIAM-Group/NCO_code/single_objective/LEHD/README.md

 **All publications using this code should properly cite the paper:<br />** **"Fu Luo, Xi Lin, Fei Liu, Qingfu Zhang, and Zhenkun Wang, Neural Combinatorial Optimization with Heavy Decoder: Toward Large Scale Generalization, The 37th Anniversary Conference on Neural Information Processing Systems, NeurIPS 2023"**
 ****
-This paper develops a model with a Light Encoder and a Heavy Decoder for learning to solve TSP and CVRP.
+This code can develop an NCO model with a Light Encoder and a Heavy Decoder for solving TSP and CVRP.

 ## Dependencies
 ```bash